chrismbah/PTE-FUTO/README.md

 ## Live Demo

-Check out the live demo of this platform : [Live Demo](https://pte-futo.vercel.app)
+Check out the live demo of this platform : [PTE-FUTO](https://pte-futo.vercel.app)